metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/fea/fea_create_openmeta_component.rst

 Material Contents
 '''''''''''''''''

-1. Find the **MaterialContents** object in the *Solid Modeling* tab of the \_Part Browser\_and drag and drop into the component workspace
+1. Drag and drop the **MaterialContents** object from the *Solid Modeling* tab of the **Part Browser** into the component workspace.
-2. Double click the MaterialContents object to edit it
+2. Double click the MaterialContents object to edit it.
 3. Add the **MaterialLayer, End\_direction,** and **Start\_Direction**
-   atoms aligned below
+   atoms aligned as shown below.
 4. Select the MaterialLayer atom, and click the **Attributes tab** in the *Object Inspector* on the left.
-5. Set all values as shown below
+5. Set all values as shown below.

 .. figure:: images/IMAGE4.png
    :alt: Solid Modeling Demo

-6. Direct back to the Component, and copy and paste 6 more of these edited MaterialContents (one for every point in the model)
+6. Back in the **Simple_Cube** canvas, copy and paste 6 more of these edited MaterialContents (one for every point in the model).
 7. Rename these faces as "MaterialContents\_Front,
-   MaterialContents\_Back, ... etc"
+   MaterialContents\_Back, ... etc".

 After completing these steps, your component should be ordered like the following image.

-.. note:: Decending order is important here as it will make later steps much more intuitive.
+.. note:: Descending order is important here as it will make later steps much more intuitive.

 .. figure:: images/IMAGE5.png